asqisys/newrl/networkdescription.md

 4. Peers receive blocks only if they don't already have it

 Local update by peers upon receiving a block
-1. Each peer that receives a block, first checks if the signature is valid and that the sending node was in fact selected to mint the block
+1. Each peer that receives a block, first checks if the signature is valid and that the sending node was in fact selected to mint the block.
+2. Create the transaction hash for the block locally, based on the tx ids in the block.
+If the tx hash does not match that of the received block, ignore the block.
-2. If yes, the receiving peer does the following
+3. If yes, the receiving peer does the following
     a.
 Validates all transactions in the received block, locally.
 If one or more transactions are invalid, ignores the block.
     b.
-If all transactions are valid, updates its own chain by including the transactions from the mempool for the transaction ids corresponding to those in the received block
+If all transactions are valid, updates its own chain by including the transactions from the mempool for the transaction ids corresponding to those in the received block.
     c.
-Deletes included transactions from the mempool
+Deletes included transactions from the mempool.
     d.
-Modifies its local state using the transactions included in the new block
+Modifies its local state using the transactions included in the new block.
-3. If the block is valid and processed as per the above logic, each peer sends it onwards to its peers excluding the one that sent it
+4. If the block is valid and processed as per the above logic, each peer sends it onwards to its peers excluding the one that sent it.

+Selection of minting block
+1. Each peer executes a minting peer selection program anytime after its successful local update upon receiving a new block.
+2. The peer selection program uses the hash of the recently added block as a seed for running a random number.
+3. The full list of all active nodes is arranged using a pre-determined and fixed sorting algorithm and each node is given a serial number.
+4. The random number generated in 2 is multiplied by number of nodes in the full list and rounded up to nearest integer to arrive at a number between 1 and N.
+5. The node with the serial number matching that calculated in 4 is selected for minting the next block.
+6. Two backup nodes are selected as well by running the above steps with N-1 and N-2 nodes after removing the selected node and the first back-up respectively.
+This selection is run locally by each node.
+Given the same random number seed and same full list of nodes arranged in the same manner, they will agree on the minting nodes selection.

+Task for minting node
+1. Upon selection as above, one of the nodes will find itself as the selected one.
+This node runs the updater.py and creates a new block.
+2. Selected node broadcasts the new block to its peers and specifically to both first backup and second backup nodes.
+3. The first backup node pings the selected node for being alive, immediately after running selection program.
+It also specifically queries the selected node for a block after 300 seconds after the timestamp of the previous block, if it hasn't received the new block till then.
+4. The first backup node waits for additional 60 seconds and then starts minting the new block.
+5. If both the selected node and the first backup node send minted valid blocks to the network, the network